SPOClab-ca/dn3/docs/source/guides/configuration.rst

 Special entries
 ---------------
+**name_format** *(str)*
+  The special entry will assume that after scanning for all the correct *type* of file, the *subject* and *session* (or in DN3-speak, the *Thinker* and *Recording*) name can be parsed from the filename, where the filename is otherwise static.
+This should be a string with two required substrings: *{subject}* and *{session}*.
+These should be wherever this information can be read from the static string (you can get away with strings that are not strictly static, as long as the context around the parsed sections).
+Note, the file extension should not be included, and fixed length can be specified by trailing *:N* for length *N*, e.g. *{subject:2}* for specifically 2 characters devoted to subject ID.

-These entries are superseded by the `Configuratron` entry *samples*, which defines a global number of samples parameter.
+The next few entries are superseded by the `Configuratron` entry *samples*, which defines a global number of samples parameter.
 If this is not the case, **one of the following two is required**.

 **tlen** *(required, float)*
   The length of time to use for each retrieved datapoint.
 If *epoched* trials (see :any:`EpochTorchRecording`) are